xiaoxianyu-office/mm/Skills/Metaskills.md

 ## Meta Targeters
 Another relevant topic is that of [Meta Targeter]s.
-Those are targeters that, simply put, will evaluate what the inherited targets are and, based on that, return other appropriate targets itself.
+Those are targeters that, simply put, will evaluate what the inherited targets are and, based on that, return other appropriate targets themselves.

 ```yaml
 #MOB FILE